WillDreamer/Omni-Mol/README.md

 bash scripts/dist_eval_all_epoch.sh
 ```

-For example, after unzipping `assets/ckpt-omnimol.zip`, create a new directory named `_checkpoints` and rename the extracted folder from `ckpt-omnimol` to `checkpoint-197148`.
-Make sure to set the correct path to the evaluation data on your system.
+For example, after downloading `checkpoint-197148` in https://huggingface.co/Omni-Mol/omnimol-ckpt, please set the correct path to the evaluation data on your system.
 You can then run the following commands directly to reproduce our results.
 Here, `197148` refers to the training step at which the checkpoint was saved.

 ```bash
 bash scripts/dist_eval_all_epoch.sh